ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/1-foundations.md

 - Easily navigate the structure and find information.
 - Organize information for the tools, such as compilers and linkers.
-- Organize information in terms of what will be exported or installed, and what is only relevant for building the project.
+- Make a distinction between information that is exported or installed, and what is only relevant for building the project.
-- Accommodate for future growth: over time, features will be added to the project, which usually translates to more source files.
-Having an organized directory structure will improve the efficiency of the project.
+- Accommodate for future growth - over time, features are added to the project, which usually translates to more source files.
+Having an organized directory structure improves the efficiency of the project.

 The directory structure of this project is: